Scholars

 Bio: I am a PhD candidate in Biology with a concentration in Microbiology, working under the mentorship of Dr. Karl Thompson.
 My career interests in scientific research were peaked at a very early age because of witnessing her maternal grandmothers’ rapidly declining health along with an overwhelming desire to help her.
 My passion for research combined with my desire to help others like my grandmother, led me to translational biomedical science.
 My work is focused on gene regulatory mechanisms involved in envelope stress.
 The cell envelope is a major part of the bacterial cell wall and is also a target of antibiotics like penicillin and its derivatives.
 Therefore, the significance of her work, is that in identifying regulatory factors that affect the cell wall may assist in characterizing the dynamics of the membrane and the development of novel antibiotics.
 In addition, nitric oxide is a chemical effector of immune cells during infection.
 Understanding how nitric oxide influences membrane integrity may also assist us in understanding how bacteria evades the immune response and causes disease.
 This basic information is critical in developing novel antibacterial strategies and therapeutics.
 I also enjoy leisure reading, traveling with my family and spending quality time with my daughter.

-Name: Alison Schug
+Name: Alison Schug, PhD

 Email: aks134@georgetown.edu